 And because of this book—and God’s word and truth found in it— I am walking out what it looks like to trust in these words,

-And begin 2017 with a powerful reminder not only of who you are, but whose you are.
+Begin each day with a powerful reminder not only of who you are, but whose you are.

 Question: Have you struggled with truly being known by others?
 You can leave a comment by clicking here.

 (I have a huge place in my heart for helping people love well in the face of another’s struggles.
-Which is why Michele’s experience as both the recipient of help, and the helper, made her the perfect person to write the Foreward of my upcoming book, Alongside.
+Which is why Michele’s experience as both the recipient of help, and the helper, made her the perfect person to write the Foreward of my book, Alongside.
 I’m honored that her wisdom graces its pages! )